Monday, March 16th, 2015

-Public comments or materials received at the Council office after May 23, but BY 11:59 pm, June 13 will be included in the supplemental materials distributed to the Council on the first day of the June meeting.
+Public comments or materials received at the Council office after February 12, 2015, but BY 11:59 pm, March 2 will be included in the supplemental materials distributed to the Council on the first day of the March meeting.
 This is known as the “Supplemental Public Comment Deadline.”

 See the Council’s Briefing Book Public Comment Deadlines webpage for complete details on how to submit comments.